Use the link below to see the answers to common questions asked about mining, oil exploration, Karak International Oil and Jordan.

 All human activity – infrastructure, agriculture, industrialisation, tourism and even leisure activities such as skiing and golf – damages the environment and the costs must be weighed against the potential benefits.

 Today, any company wishing to initiate an oil shale project must undertake rigorous research to assess its likely impact on flora and fauna as well as the local community, which must be approved by the government.
-Karak International Oil commissioned independent experts to conduct a comprehensive Environment & Social Impact Assessment, approved by Jordan’s Natural Resources Authority, covering issues such as:
+KIO commissioned independent experts to conduct a comprehensive Environment & Social Impact Assessment, approved by Jordan’s Natural Resources Authority, covering issues such as:

 - Greenhouse gas emissions